openshift/oc-mirror/docs/design/metadata-management.md

 ### Ignore History

 By default, `oc-mirror` will not re-download images or blob detected in the past runs of the tools.
-If an image does not needs to be re-downloaded, the `--ignore-history` flag can be used to ignore the metadata in the mirror planning phase.
+If an image does not need to be re-downloaded, the `--ignore-history` flag can be used to ignore the metadata in the mirror planning phase.

 ### Skip Metadata Check